 During 2015/16 the service invited representatives from Hereford and Worcestershire FRS to undertake a focused health and safety peer review.
 In addition, following an event at our training centre a full investigation and action plan to improve arrangements and policy implementation has been put in place and we are working closely with all representative bodies to monitor the continuous improvement and delivery of these plans.
+Many required actions have been completed and work is ongoing to complete the remaining ones.

 During 2016 the scrutiny and audit role of the corporate Health, Safety and Welfare Committee (HSWC) has been reviewed with revised terms of reference, aims, objectives and priorities, as well as redesigning the structure that sits underneath the HSWC to ensure delivery.
+The associated meetings are now established and starting to deliver against their aims and objectives.
 We will keep these new arrangements under review to ensure they are effective as part of our governance arrangements."